syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-chooser.md

 {% previewsample "page.domainurl/code-snippet/grid/columnchooser-hide-column-cs1" %}
 {% endif %}

->The `columns.showInColumnChooser` property is applied to each column element individually.
+>The `columns->showInColumnChooser` property is applied to each column element individually.
 By setting it to false, you can hide specific columns from the column chooser dialog.

 ## Open column chooser by external button